Barnwell: How a team could trade its young QB starter and thrive

 Philadelphia Eagles

 I can't imagine the Eagles trading Carson Wentz.
-I suspect it would make Eagles fans very upset to suggest that they would consider trading Carson Wentz.
+I suspect it would make Eagles fans very upset to suggest that they would consider trading Wentz.
 I'm not saying this to make Eagles fans upset, I promise.
 It also seems worth pointing out that the infrastructure they've built around Wentz was strong enough to win a Super Bowl after Wentz went down because of a torn ACL.
 That's one of the hidden benefits of having a quarterback on a rookie deal.
 It's easier to compete when you're missing a player who costs $6 million in cap space (like Wentz) than it is when you lose a player who occupies $20.3 million in room, like Aaron Rodgers did a year ago, because you're less likely to lose the multiple players you use that leftover $14.3 million on to injury.

 Is Wentz back to form?